AmandaArenales/ComIT_Exercises_Python/README.md

 1. Write an algorithm and a sub-algorithm.
 Write two variables with the same name and the compiler does not show error: [`equal_variables.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/equal_variables.py)

 1. Write a program that asks for a numerical password and allows three attempts.
 If the user enters the correct password, it shows "Correct!"
 And run any program, after the message.
 Otherwise the program should display "Wrong password".
 Then finish the program immediately: [`password.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/password.py)

+## P3 Python

+1. Write a program that allows you to enter the height of 10 students, then show the average height, and how many elements are above average, how many are below average: [`height.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P3_Python/height.py)